onesinglematrix/callforcode/README.md

-# Community collaboration in the context of COVID-19
+# Community collaboration in the context of pandemic (recently COVID-19) or post disaster (like cyclone, major earthquake)

-This solution starter was created by technologists from IBM.
+This solution starter was created by technologists from Infosys.

 ## Authors

-- Henry Nash
-- Va Barbosa
-- Javier Torres
-- Omer Arad
-- JJ Asghar
-- Jody Burks
+- Koushik Shah
-- Robert Loredo
+- Ansuman Parija
-- Debbie Kestin Schildkraut
-- Bruce Weed
+- Sudarshan Debnath

 ## Contents